 My needs or any opinionated influencer’s needs are meaningless for you though.
 Pick what you need.
 If you need or prefer a laptop, then that is the best choice.
 If you need or prefer a desktop, then that is the best choice.
 There is no such thing as one all around best computer.

-CPU single-core performance of the 14″/16″ MacBook Pro M1 Pro/Max is very similar to all other M1 Series processors, because of course they all share the same core.
+CPU single-core performance of the M1 Pro and M1 Max processors in the 14″/16″ MacBook Pros are very similar to all other M1 Series processors, because of course they all share the same CPU single-core.

 Increasing computing resources rarely equals the same increase in performance.